alexanian/socratic-form-microscopy/_posts/2017-11-01-nuclear-weapons-explained-backwards.md

 <img class="alignnone size-full wp-image-548" src="/wp-content/uploads/Slide05.png" alt="" width="720" height="405" />

 Here's what the payoff matrix looks like for nuclear war between major powers.
-Everyone is pretty happy doing nothing, although they'd be happier if they could wipe out their pesky rivals <a id="talk-top-1" href="#talk-bot-1">[1]</a>.
+Everyone is pretty happy doing nothing, although they'd be happier if they could wipe out their pesky rivals[^1].
 Unfortunately, their rivals want to avenge themselves if they're going to die.

 The decision-making algorithm that tells us we're going to stick to doing nothing is General Metarationality.
 We know how our opponents will act in response to our actions and we avoid actions that will cause strong sanctioning.
 And I don't know of any sanctions stronger than getting nuked.